Healthcare & Health Insurance in Spain

 Are common prescription medications available in Spain?

 "Yes, common prescription medications are available in Spain.
 Most medications can be obtained from pharmacies, either with a prescription from a doctor or without one.
 In some cases, a doctor's prescription is required for certain medications, such as those containing narcotics or controlled substances.
-In addition, some medications may require special authorization from the Spanish Ministry of Health," explained one person living in Spain.
+In addition, some medications may require special authorization from the Spanish Ministry of Health," said one member in Spain.

 Connect